monero-rs/monero-rpc-rs/README.md

 ## Testing

-First, you'll need `docker` and `docker-compose` to run the RPC integration tests in case you don't want to run `monerod` and `monero-wallet-rpc` on your own.
+First, you'll need `docker` and `docker-compose` to run the RPC integration tests, which are in `tests/`, in case you don't want to run `monerod` and `monero-wallet-rpc` on your own.

 If you have the docker stack installed, go to the `tests` folder and run `docker-compose up`.
 Note that the daemon will run on port `18081` and `monero-wallet-rpc` will run on port `18083`.

 After that, just run `cargo test` as you normally would.

 Also, you can run `docker-compose down` to stop and remove the two containers started by `docker-compose up`.

+**Important**: the blockchain must be empty when running the `main_functional_test` test on `tests/rpc.rs`, i.e. it must have only the genesis block.
+In `regtest`, the blockchain restarts when `monerod` restarts (as a side note, if you want to keep the blockchain in `regtest` between restarts, you should pass the `--keep-fakechain` flag when starting `monerod`).

 ## Releases and Changelog